jdhayford/portfolio/README.md

 ## My Workshop

 Welcome!
-Instead of building a portfolio site, I figured I would just keep a running list of my projects here.
+I like to keep a running list of my projects here.
 Below you will find the projects I am currently working on, as well as projects I have stopped development on.
-I welcome any and all inquiries.
+If anything here interests you or you are interested in colloborating on building something with me, please feel free to reach out.
+Enjoy :)

 Deja
 ---